cemulate/mynoteserver/README.md

 * While the app is served at `/app` (and the api at `/api`), there is also a "static" view of your notes under `/notes`
     * `/notes` itself serves a basic directory of notes by modification date with links to a server-rendered print-ready view of each note.
     This is useful for printing to PDF or just reading on mobile.
+* The editor supports snippet completion, in the [style of vscode](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+By default, all builtin LaTeX commands as well as all user-defined MathJax macros have automatically created snippets.
+You can also use the `config.j` file to add additional snippets; the [default config file](/src/lib/config-default.js) has some included.
+The supported syntax is the same as as vscode snippet JSON files, but doesn't support all features such as variables and regex (only what [codemirror supports](https://codemirror.net/docs/ref/#autocomplete.snippet)).

 Check out [the demo](https://cemulate.github.io/mynoteserver/app/); this is a mocked-out copy of the front-end/app that you can use to test out the editor.